FINANCIAL AID

 Winter Semester

-The following are awarded to a graduating student, with applications opening in March of every spring semester
+The following are awarded to a graduating student, with applications open on March 3 and closing on March 31, 2026.

 Katie Janzen Memorial Graduation Bursary | 1 Award at $1,000